-Every Tuesday we provide you with a helpful tip to help you save money, get organized, or otherwise try to improve your day.
+Every Tuesday we provide you with a helpful tip to help you save money, pay debt, get organized, or otherwise try to improve your day.
+Today’s tip is to use hypermiling techniques to increase your car’s gas mileage.

 In recent years, with rising gas prices, consumers are focusing more on one particular aspect of their automobiles – Fuel Economy (aka: Gas Mileage).
 You can’t really deviate from your car’s required maintenance.
 It needs oil changes, tires, rotations, tune-ups, new belts, and on and on.
 Gas mileage is one auto expense that you can actually control (to some extent).
-Use the following hypermiling techniques to increase your car’s fuel efficiency, lowering your fuel costs.
+Use the following hypermiling techniques to increase your car’s fuel efficiency, lower your fuel costs, and to stick to your budget as best as possible.

 - Don’t speed.
 Most cars reach optimum efficiency from 50-55 mph (but this varies by car model).
 Efficiency decreases drastically the faster you go over that speed.